At least in public: “I don’t pretend that I have all the answers.”

 With so little discernible acumen, however does he retain the task, in his day job, of coding actual sites?
 The design aspect is what got him his TN visa (though the new site has the angriest blue ever committed to screen, and is frankly hard to read).
 It’s the coding aspect that bothers me.
 It won’t stop Surtees from getting promoted at Daylife – or just poached by another company that also can’t tell the difference between a competent Web developer and a Web designer who adds to the office décor.
 (Even his dog is cute.)

 The foregoing posting appeared on Joe Clark’s personal Weblog on 2010.01.19 12:39.
 This presentation was designed for printing and omits components that make sense only onscreen.
-(If you are seeing this on a screen, then the page stylesheet was not loaded or not loaded properly.)
 The permanent link is: https://blog.fawny.org/2010/01/19/linkdroptoday/

 (UPDATED) I read somewhere that the most important industrial designer, Mr. JONATHAN IVE, drives a Bentley or a Rolls, perhaps even a Phantom.
 I could not reconcile the mental image of one of the world’s few handsome Englishmen, packed into his de rigueur T-shirt, proudly piloting the car preferred by Alberta oil barons and Ben Affleck.